kevinfjbecker/demo-static-deployment/readme.md

 # demo-static-deployment

-At this point a non-functioal attempt to
+At a now successfull attempt to

 * build with webpack
 * and deploy to gh-pages